ustceewy/NLOS-R2/README.md

 ## Installation

-1. Make a clone of this repo.
+1. Make a clone of this repository.

 ```
 git clone https://github.com/ustceewy/NLOS-R2.git